-The Orbiting Carbon Observatory is NASA's first spacecraft dedicated to making space-based observations of atmospheric carbon dioxide, the principal human-produced driver of climate change.
-This new Earth science mission will have the accuracy, resolution and coverage needed to provide the first complete picture of the geographic distribution and seasonal variations of both human and natural sources of carbon dioxide emissions and the places where they are being absorbed (sinks), at regional scales, mapping the globe once every 16 days.
+The Orbiting Carbon Observatory-2 is NASA's first spacecraft dedicated to making space-based observations of atmospheric carbon dioxide, the principal human-produced driver of climate change.
+This new Earth science mission, developed and managed by NASA's Jet Propulsion Laboratory (JPL), Pasadena, California, will have the accuracy, resolution and coverage needed to provide the first complete picture of the geographic distribution and seasonal variations of both human and natural sources of carbon dioxide emissions and the places where they are being absorbed (sinks), on regional scales at monthly intervals.

-Currently, about 380 out of every million molecules in the atmosphere is carbon dioxide.
-Modeling studies show that the ability to estimate atmospheric carbon dioxide concentrations to an accuracy of one to two parts per million (0.3 to 0.5 percent), on regional scales at monthly intervals, would dramatically improve our understanding of the natural processes and human activities that regulate the abundance and distribution of this important greenhouse gas.
+Currently, about 400 out of every million molecules in Earth's atmosphere are carbon dioxide.
+Modeling studies show that having the ability to estimate global concentrations of atmospheric carbon dioxide to an accuracy of one to two parts per million (0.3 to 0.5 percent), on regional scales at monthly intervals, would dramatically improve our understanding of the natural processes and human activities that regulate the abundance and distribution of this important greenhouse gas.
 The observatory will use unique implementations of mature technologies and advanced analytical techniques to do just that.

-Scientists will use data from the mission to make more reliable forecasts of future atmospheric carbon dioxide concentrations and how they may affect Earth's climate.
-This exploratory science mission is designed to last at least two years, long enough to validate a novel, space-based measurement approach and analysis concept that could be applied to future long-term, space-based carbon dioxide monitoring missions.
+Scientists will use data from the mission to better understand what drives changes in atmospheric carbon dioxide concentrations, with the goal of making more reliable forecasts of future atmospheric carbon dioxide concentrations and how they may affect Earth's climate.
+This exploratory science mission is designed to last at least two years, long enough to validate a novel, space-based measurement approach and analysis concept that could be applied to future long-term, space-based carbon dioxide observing missions.

-The observatory will fly at an altitude of 705 kilometers (438 miles), completing one near-polar Earth orbit every 98.8 minutes.
+The observatory will fly at an altitude of 438 miles (705 kilometers), completing one near-polar Earth orbit every 98.8 minutes.
 The nearly north-south orbit track repeats every 16 days.
-It will fly in a loose formation with the other Earth-observing satellites of NASA's Afternoon Constellation, or "A-Train," each of which monitors various aspects of the same region of the atmosphere at about the same time.
+It will fly in a formation with the other Earth-observing satellites of the 438-mile (705-kilometer) Afternoon Constellation, or "A-Train," each of which monitors various aspects of the same region of the atmosphere or Earth's surface within a few minutes of each other.
 Flying as part of the A-Train will complement the mission's science return and facilitate calibration and validation of the observatory.
-Its observations will be correlated with those of instruments aboard NASA's Aqua, CloudSat, Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (Calipso) and Aura spacecraft.
-Among these measurements are the temperature, humidity, and carbon dioxide data from the Atmospheric Infrared Sounder instrument on Aqua; the cloud, aerosol and ocean color observations, as well as carbon source and sink measurements from the Moderate Resolution Imaging Spectroradiometer instrument on Aqua; the cloud and aerosol observations by CloudSat and Calipso, respectively, and the methane and carbon monoxide retrievals from the Tropospheric Emission Spectrometer on NASA's Aura satellite.
+Its observations will be correlated with those of instruments aboard NASA's Agua, CloudSat and Aura spacecraft, and the NASA/CNES Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO) and JAXA Global Change Observation Mission - Water 1 (GCOM-W1).
+Among these measurements are temperature, humidity and carbon dioxide data from the Atmospheric Infrared Sounder instrument on Aqua; the cloud, aerosol and ocean color observations, as well as carbon source and sink measurements from the Moderate Resolution Imaging Spectroradiometer instrument on Aqua; the cloud and aerosol observations by CloudSat and CALIPSO, respectively; methane and carbon monoxide retrievals from the Tropospheric Emission Spectrometer instrument on NASA's Aura satellite; and nitrogen dioxide from the Ozone Monitoring Instrument, also on Aura.